maluta/maluta.github.com/_posts/2013-12-16-things-todo-with-twitter-archive.markdown

 * generate a tag (word) cloud
 * which my average tweets per year?
 * which hour of the day I tweet more? _(this particularly info is only available from late-2010)_
-* all url listed and open it in browser
+* all urls listed in tweets (and open it in browser)

 Also if you are a social media manager that like programming you can study how to improve your campaign.
-Said that it's time to write about code (all examples uses Python 2.x).
+Said that it's time to write some code (all examples uses Python 2.x).
 All code are avaliable on gist, link at end of post.

 First thing to do is read content from CSV file, this is straightforward with python's [csv](http://docs.python.org/2/library/csv.html) module.